Abciximab Side Effects

 - unusual bleeding or bruising

 - pale skin

 - swelling of hands, ankles, feet, or lower legs

 - tingling of hands or feet

 - troubled breathing

 - unusual tiredness

-Some side effects of abciximab may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More Common
+Some of the side effects that can occur with abciximab may not need medical attention.
+As your body adjusts to the medicine during treatment these side effects may go away.
+Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
+If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:More Common

 - Back pain